aoliver44/Fiber-Analysis/README.md

 # Fiber-Analysis: Analysis for Oliver et. al (2021)

 **renv was used for package management.** To best reproduce our findings, please use renv::restore().
 All packages and versions can be found in the .lock file.
 Sequence data can be found under the NCBI BioProject: PRJNA647720.
+A docker file exists to recreate the environment for reproducibility.